 It would have been fine if this were not a full flight.
 It would have been easier if it weren’t a midnight flight.
 It would make sense if it were a 30 minute flight.
 But no. It was a 12 hour flight.
 Non stop.
 This was after a 1.5 hour delay.
 No joke.
 That was after checking in 3.5 hours early in under 20 minutes.
 Calgon, take me away!
 My carry on was stuffed to the brim with chocolate and polvoron, a powdery sweet Filipino treat.
 I also had my one remaining bag of Trader Joe’s Crunchy Curls from my two week visit to see mom.
 But no water.
 Not a drop.
 Oh, I did try to bring some on the plane, I assure you.
 I bought four bottles after clearing TSA, but for some reason at the airport in Manila they would not allow any of us to bring our own beverages on the plane.
 Another passenger said to me, “If I am drinking from the bottle I bought at the vendor facing the third round of security screeners, obviously it really IS water.”
 Denied.
 So denied.
 So disappointed.
 So dehydrated.

-Extra special note for the day: By the way, readers, thanks for coming by.
+Extra special reader note for the day: Thanks for coming by.
 I know there is a lot for you to do and other blogs to read, but you came here, and hopefully this isn't your first time, nor, ideally, will it be your last.
 I do like having you read and engage.
-I like knowing when I run into you at a party or when we get together at lunch, or when we see each other on IG or Twitter that what you've read on my blog actually matters to you.
+I like knowing when I run into you at a party or when we get together at lunch, or when we see each other on IG or Twitter that what I've written matters to you.
 It matters to me, which is why I do it.
-But knowing that this blog is fun for you too makes even missing water on a plane kind of ... not an issue.
-Kind of.... not entirely!
+But knowing that this blog is fun for you too makes even missing water on a plane kind of … not an issue.
+Kind of…. not entirely!